How social influence affects the wisdom of crowds in influence networks: The role of social power in improving and optimizing the wisdom

 where $z=[P_{1} \ \dots \ P_{n}]^{\top}$ with $P_{i}\in\mathbb{R}^{1\times n}$ being the $i$-th row of the permutation matrix corresponding to $\tau$, $A=Q\otimes(\sigma^{2})^{\top}\in\mathbb{R}^{n-1\times n^{2}}$ with $Q\in\mathbb{R}^{n-1\times n}$, $Q_{ij}=1$ for $i\geq j$ and $Q_{ij}=0$ otherwise, $b\in\mathbb{R}^{n-1}$ with $b_{i}=\frac{i^2}{n^2}\sum_{r=1}^{n}\sigma_{r}^{2}$, $A^{\prime}=[I_{n}\otimes \mathbf{1}_{n} \ \ \mathbf{1}_{n}\otimes I_{n}]^{\top}\in\mathbb{R}^{2n\times n^{2}}$.
 Karp~\cite{RMK:72} proved that problem~\eqref{e3.3} is NP-complete.
 Equivalently, \cref{Alg1} finds all the feasible solutions of problem~\eqref{e3.3}.
 There may be other algorithms which can solve problem~\eqref{e3.3}, for example, the intlinprog function of MATLAB.
 However, the intlinprog function only provides one feasible solution. \end{remark}

-\Cref{T4} provides several results based on the idea of partitioning the $n$-simplex into hypertriangles such that social power allocation in different hypertriangles is ordered differently. \cref{T4}~\ref{T4-1} shows that ordering-consistency is sufficient for social influence improving wisdom if and only if individuals' variances satisfy~\eqref{e3.2}; and if so, \cref{T4}~\ref{T4-2} suggests there may exist other orderings of social power allocation such that the wisdom is also improved with social power allocation in those orderings.
-To address this issue, we propose \cref{Alg1}, which, for given individuals' variances, outputs all the orderings of social power allocation that improves the wisdom.
-In \cref{f2-c,f2-d}, triangles $DCE$ and $DBE$ (excluding the points $D$) are, respectively, the ordering-consistent regions for the given variances which both satisfy~\eqref{e3.2}, thus are both contained inside the improvement regions.
-Moreover, in \cref{f2-d}, triangle $DCE$ (excluding the point $D$) is also contained in the improvement region since there is more than one permutation of $\sigma^{2}=(2, 1, 16)^{\top}$ satisfying~\eqref{e3.1}.
+\Cref{T4} provides several results based on the idea of partitioning the $n$-simplex into hypertriangles such that social power allocations in different hypertriangles are ordered differently. \Cref{T4}~\ref{T4-1} shows that ordering-consistency is sufficient for improving the wisdom if and only if individuals admit a $\tau^{0}$-hierarchy. \Cref{T4}~\ref{T4-2} suggests that if individuals with ascending variances admit a $\tau$-hierarchy with $\tau\neq\tau^{0}$, social influence with all social power allocations in certain orderings improves the wisdom; and there exists more than one such ordering.
+To address this issue, we propose \cref{Alg1}, which, for given individuals' variances, outputs all the orderings of social power allocations that improve the wisdom.
+In \cref{f2-c,f2-d}, triangles $DCE$ and $DBE$ (excluding the points $D$) are, respectively, the ordering-consistent regions for the given variances.
+They are both contained inside the improvement regions since individuals with $\sigma^{2}=(1, 4, 9)^{\top}$ and $\sigma^{2}=(1, 2, 16)^{\top}$ both admit the $\tau^{0}$-hierarchy.
+Moreover, in \cref{f2-d}, triangle $DCE$ (excluding the point $D$) is also contained in the improvement region since individuals with $\sigma^{2}=(1, 2, 16)^{\top}$ also admit the $(2,1,3)$-hierarchy.